gvwilson/thirdbit/fiction/maddy-roo/index.md

 and then,
 "Sindy!
 Sindy, are you aright?"

-Her little sister was tugging feebly at the buckles on the straps that still tied her to Dockety.
+Her little sister tugged feebly at the straps that still tied her to Dockety.
 "Ow," she whimpered.
 "Yeah, I'm aright.
 Did we make it?"